1920 United States presidential election: Campaign

 Harding's landslide came from all directions except the South.
 Irish- and German-American voters who had backed Wilson and peace in 1916 now voted against Wilson and Versailles.
 "A vote for Harding", said the German-language press, "is a vote against the persecutions suffered by German-Americans during the war".
-Not one major German-language newspaper supported Governor Cox.
+No major German-language newspaper supported Governor Cox.
 Many Irish Americans, bitterly angry at Wilson's refusal to help Ireland at Versailles, simply abstained from voting in the presidential election.
 This allowed the Republicans to mobilize the ethnic vote, and Harding swept the big cities.

 Clifford Berryman's cartoon depiction of Eugene V. Debs' campaign from prison.

 This was the first election in which women from every state were allowed to vote, following the passage of the 19th Amendment to the Constitution in August 1920 (just in time for the general election).

 Tennessee's vote for Warren G. Harding marked the first time since the end of Reconstruction that even one of the eleven states of the former Confederacy had voted for a Republican presidential candidate.
-Tennessee had last been carried by a Republican when Ulysses S. Grant claimed it in 1868.
+The last Republican to claim Tennessee had been Ulysses S. Grant in 1868.

 Despite the magnitude of Cox's defeat, his running mate Franklin D. Roosevelt became a well-known political figure because of his active and energetic campaign (despite suffering an illness in August 1921 that left him paralyzed from the waist down).
 In 1928, he was elected Governor of New York, and in 1932 he was elected president.
 He remained in power until his death in 1945 as the longest-serving American president in history.

 Results

 Results by county explicitly indicating the percentage for the winning candidate.
 Shades of red are for Harding (Republican), shades of blue are for Cox (Democratic), shades of green are for Ferguson (American), grey indicates zero recorded votes and white indicates territories not elevated to statehood.

 The total vote for 1920 was roughly 26,750,000, an increase of eight million from 1916.
 Harding won in all twelve cities with populations above 500,000.
-Harding won a net vote total of 1,540,000 from the twelve largest cities which was the highest amount for any Republican and fifth highest for any candidate from 1920 to 1948.
+Harding won a net vote total of 1,540,000 from the twelve largest cities, the most for any Republican and fifth highest for any candidate from 1920 to 1948.
 The Democratic vote was almost exactly the vote from 1916, but the Republican vote nearly doubled, as did the "other" vote.
-As pointed out earlier, the great increase in the total number of votes is mainly attributable to the passage of the Nineteenth Amendment to the United States Constitution, which gave women the right to vote.
+As noted earlier, the great increase in the total number of votes is mainly attributable to the passage of the Nineteenth Amendment to the United States Constitution, which gave women the right to vote.
 However, Georgia and Mississippi refused to let any women vote in this election, claiming that the amendment's August ratification had given women insufficient time to complete their voter registration.